Lab Muffin Beauty Science

 Stay tuned for the final installment, which is on how to choose which exfoliation methods to include in your routine!

-Some of these products were provided for review, the rest were purchased with my own hard-earned moolah – unfortunately there’s way too many here for me to remember which were what!
+Some of these products were provided for editorial consideration, the rest were purchased with my own hard-earned moolah – unfortunately there’s way too many here for me to remember which were what!
 This post contains affiliate links – if you decide to click through and support Lab Muffin financially, thank you.
 For more information, see Disclosure Policy.

 Related Posts

-Loving this series, super helpful!
+1. Loving this series, super helpful!
 I’m doing chemical exfoliation a lot more than manual these days, it just works so well for my skin!
 Thanks for the recommendations as well, I’ll have to refer back to this post when I’m in need of new products!

 Tasha // shiwashiful.